xpinux/Nes_Pars/README.md

 - `python-docx`

 You can install the required libraries using pip:
-`bash pip install matplotlib lxml python-docx`
+`pip install matplotlib lxml python-docx`

 ## Usage
 Run the script with the following command: